17 Psychological Conversion Optimisation Tips

 16. Don’t underestimate the importance of presentation!

 Expectations affect every aspect of our life and how you present your value proposition will influence how visitors respond to your site now and in the future.
+The sames goes for conversion optimisation – visitors respond better if you serve up what they are expecting.

 17. We put greater value on things that we have helped create!